Hierarchical community structure in networks: Implementation details

 To detect the initial (finest) partition, we use the Bethe Hessian as described in~\cref{alg:BH}.

 We take the partition thus found as our finest partition and build a hierarchy by agglomeration as described in~\cref{alg:main_function}.

 Here~\cref{alg:main_function} makes use of two subroutines.
 The first one (\cref{alg:find_part_and_errors}) creates the (best) possible subpartitions of the affinity matrix of the currently considered hierarchical level, and computes the associated projection errors.
-Based on the computed projection errors we then decide whether one of these partitions can indeed be considered as a valid hierarchical refinement (\cref{alg:model_select_based_on_errors}) and keep the finest such partition.
-We then build the affinity matrix of the next hierarchical level and repeat the procedure until no more valid hierarchical partitions are found.
+Based on the computed projection errors we then decide whether there is evidence that there is a hierarchical refinement (\cref{alg:model_select_based_on_errors}) and keep the finest such partition.
+We then build the affinity matrix of the next hierarchical level and repeat the procedure until no more additional hierarchical levels are found.